 1. Know that the seven year mark is a difficult time.
 Jennifer Lopez and Marc Anthony were married seven years.
 Experts say that the 7 to 10 year mark is the time when many people start to think about jumping out of marriages.
 This was true in my own marriage.
 About 7 years in, I began searching for what could make my marriage better, thankfully, instead of deciding to give up.
 I decided to improve what we had.
 Know that these periods of time are going to come, and they are also going to pass.
 If you keep working on your marriage, and not looking for ways to eject from it, you will come out better on the other side.
 Jennifer Lopez And Marc Anthony: A Relationship Timeline

 2. A marriage isn't a business deal.
 I don't know all the details of the Marc Anthony and Jennifer Lopez marriage, and I don't want to be too judgmental.
 But I do know that they are both very business savvy and make lots of money doing what they do.
 In reading about their split, I was reminded that there is always more than money at stake and "who gets what" when a marriage breaks up.
 Something does happen to the children.
 Even if the breakup is amicable, there will always be emotional scars.
 Talk to kids whose parents have been divorced.
 Even if the breakup was cordial, most will tell you that they wish it wouldn't have happened.
-The Marriage Secret No One Ever Tells You
+REVEALED: The Marriage Secret Nobody Likes To Admit

 3. Jealousy can cause problems.
 In the days following the divorce announcement, there were some reports that Marc was jealous of Jennifer's "sex symbol" status.
 I can't comment on the truth of that statement, but I do know that if you are jealous of your spouse's success, it will cause problems.
 If the spouse who isn't as "successful" (or is feeling less than "successful") begins thinking that the marriage is a competition there will be resentment and jealousy.
 When that happens, it's time to take a renewed look at your marriage vows.
 Remember when you took them, you became one person.
 Are You The Jealous Type?